AdobeDocs/experience-manager-core-components.en/help/developing/archetype/using.md

 ### Module Structure {#module-structure}

 The `<modules>` section of the parent POM defines the modules that the project will build.
-By default the project builds [the standard modules previously defined](#what-you-get): core, ui.apps, ui.content, ui.tests, and it.launcher.
-More modules can always be added as a project evolves.
+By default the project builds [the standard modules previously defined.](#what-you-get) More modules can always be added as a project evolves.

 ### Dependencies {#dependencies}

 The `<dependencyManagement>` section of the parent POM defines all of the dependencies and versions of APIs that are used in the project.
 Versions should be managed in the Parent POM.
-Sub-modules like core and ui.apps should not include any version information.
+Sub-modules should not include any version information.

 #### Uber-Jar {#uber-jar}